4 Reasons to Ditch Your Physical Credit Card Terminal

 But first, let’s talk about what a virtual terminal is.

 A virtual terminal is an online alternative to a physical terminal.
-Instead of swiping a card, merchants log in to a webpage and type in the payment information.
-In terms of function, virtual terminals are identical to physical terminals (minus the paper receipts and button mashing), allowing merchants to run and accept payments from credit cards.
+Instead of swiping a card, merchants log in to a web page and type in the payment information.
+In terms of function, virtual terminals are identical to physical terminals (minus the paper receipts and button mashing), allowing merchants to run and accept credit card payments.

 So why should you ditch your physical terminal in favor of a virtual terminal?

 Physical terminals are expensive.
-Each machine can cost hundreds of dollars, and if the machine breaks, merchants have to call someone in to repair it, halting business operations and footing a hefty bill.
-And as the EMV chip card update has proven, replacing terminals can also be a source of frustration.
+Each machine can cost hundreds of dollars.
+If the machine breaks, merchants have to call someone in to repair it.
+Repairs not only halt business operations, they also usually carry a hefty price tag.
+And as the EMV chip card update has proven, the need to replace terminals can also be a source of frustration.
 With a virtual terminal system, on the other hand, merchants don’t have to worry about fixing or replacing machines.
 Their system is always up and accessible from multiple devices.

 2. Data storage